OpenAiTx/OpenAiTx/projects/filliptm/ComfyUI_Fill-ChatterBox/README-en.md

 </p>

 A custom node extension for ComfyUI that adds text-to-speech (TTS) and voice conversion (VC) capabilities using the Chatterbox library.
 Supports a MAXIMUM of 40 seconds.
-I've tried removing this limitation, but the model falls apart really badly with anything longer than that, so it remains.
+I have tried removing this limitation, but the model breaks down badly with anything longer than that, so it remains.

 ![ChatterBox Example](https://raw.githubusercontent.com/filliptm/ComfyUI_Fill-ChatterBox/main/web/image.png)

 ## Installation

-1. Clone this repository into your ComfyUI custom_nodes directory:</translate-content>
+1. Clone this repository into your ComfyUI custom_nodes directory:

    ```bash
    cd /path/to/ComfyUI/custom_nodes
    git clone https://github.com/filliptm/ComfyUI_Fill-ChatterBox.git